MaHeNow/serious-endless-runner/DevDiary.md

 ### 3.1

-Our fist interactable was a plant that shoots bullets out of its mouth, similar to Plants Vs Zombies:
+Our fist interactable was a plant that shoots bullets out of its mouth, similar to the plants in "Plants Vs Zombies":

 ![Plant](DevDiaryAssets/Plant.png)